Heffel to Auction Historic Hudson's Bay Company Collection in Landmark Sales

 Highlights from the live auction include (all estimate values are in Canadian dollars):

 - Sir Winston Churchill, Marrakech – A major canvas by the famed British statesman, depicting a subject for which he was well known.
-The painting was gifted to HBC by Churchill around 1935 (est. $400,000 – $600,000).
+The painting was gifted to HBC by Churchill in 1956 (est. $400,000 – $600,000).

 - Frederic Marlett Bell-Smith, Lights of a City Street – A celebrated 1894 masterpiece depicting downtown Toronto, featuring the artist and his son.
 The most significant work by the artist ever to come to auction, this iconic canvas has been exhibited extensively across Canada and is well documented in Canadian art literature (est. $100,000 – $150,000).